virajgite/HeavyWater-Project/README.md

 **Model:**

 I used (Multinomial) Naive Bayes model available in the scikit-learn.
 Trained the document on the undersampled document set and tested the model with various different sizes of test data.
 When splitting the undersampled document-set into 80% train 20% test. the model predicts the test data with 75% accuracy.
-For larger test data sizes consistently provides an accurracy of 75%.
+For larger test data sizes the model consistently provides an accurracy of 75%.

-While it is important to test different ML models(like Neural Nets, Random Forest etc) when devising a solution to a problem using ML, I did not check other models due to time constraint.
+It is important to test different ML models(like Neural Nets, Random Forest etc) when devising a solution to a problem using ML.
+I did not check other models due to time constraint.

 **Deployment:**